ceramicnetwork/docs/docs/clients/javascript/core.md

 ```

 ### 7. Create a resolver instance
-This should include all DID resolvers included in the previous step.
+This should include all DID resolvers from the previous step.

 ``` javascript
 const resolver = { ...KeyDidResolver.getResolver(),